So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Below, we've posted the PSA population reports for Simpson's rookie and second-year cards.

-PSA has graded a lot more of Simpson's rookie card than his 1971 Topps card, by a very wide margin.
+PSA has graded Simpson’s rookie card much more highly than his 1971 Topps card, by a very wide margin.

 Do More Attractive Cards Sell For More Money?

-Cards from a well designed set or a card with a more attractive pose for a player do earn a higher value.
+Cards from a well-designed set or cards with a more attractive pose for a player do earn a higher value.

 This latter fact is quite evident in the infamous T206 set.
-Portrait cards from the set earn a premium versus other action type poses.
+Portrait cards from the set earn a premium compared to other action-type poses.

 Below is an example of this phenomenon.

-Johnson's 'Hand On Chest' card, still highly sought after, but worth less than his yellow Portrait card from the T206 set.
+Johnson’s ‘Hand On Chest’ card is still highly sought after but worth less than his yellow Portrait card from the T206 set.

-On the left, a T206 Walter Johnson 'Portrait' card and on the left a player pose known as his 'Hands at Chest' variation in the set.
+On the left is a T206 Walter Johnson ‘Portrait’ card, and on the left, a player pose known as his ‘Hands at Chest’ variation in the set.

-The Portait Walter Johnson card sells at a sizeable premium to the 'Hands at Chest' card despite a similar scarcity.
+Despite its similar scarcity, the Portait Walter Johnson card sells at a sizeable premium to the ‘Hands at Chest’ card.

 3. Age Of The Card